Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Experiments

 \para{On Out-Of-Vocabulary (OOV) Scenarios.} Considering the scenarios in which target datasets have category names out of our \textbf{S$^3$A} vocabulary, we further conduct an out-of-vocabulary evaluation on three benchmarks, \ie, Caltech101~\cite{dataset:caltech}, CIFAR100~\cite{dataset:cifar100}, and Oxford-IIIT Pet~\cite{dataset:pet}.
 The out-of-vocabulary ratios of datasets and results are presented in Table~\ref{tab:oov}.
 We can conclude that \textbf{S$^3$A} still achieves SOTA performance in this challenging setup on both inductive and transductive evaluation.

 \para{On Effectiveness of \textbf{S$^3$A} Prompt Augmentation.} In this ablation experiment, we analyze the effect of the proposed LLM-guided discriminative prompt augmentation in our CVPR algorithm.
 We compare with four augmentation setups in Table~\ref{tab:prompt}: \texttt{(1)} using WordNet definition for augmentation (5$^{th}$ row); \texttt{(2)} reduce prompt semantic discriminativeness by requesting visual attributes for only a single category name in each LLM prompt (6$^{th}$ row); \texttt{(3)} our prompt augmentation guided by ChatGPT (7$^{th}$ row); \texttt{(4)} our prompt augmentation guided by GPT-4.
 Besides, we also compare with a recent SOTA, CHiLS~\cite{chils}, in prompt augmentation for zero-shot prediction.
 We use their prompt to generate ten subcategories for each class.
-We can draw the following conclusions: first, semantic distinctiveness in prompts aids fine-grained differentiation; second, incorporating WordNet linguistic knowledge may hinder performance; third, our approach outperforms CHiLS, making it preferable for RZSC tasks; fourth, CLIP's focus on instance-wise alignment leads to low ACC but high IoU; finally, our method benefits from advanced LLMs.
+We can draw the following conclusions: \texttt{(1)} Semantic distinctiveness in prompts aids fine-grained differentiation; \texttt{(2)} Incorporating WordNet linguistic knowledge hinders semantic discriminativeness; \texttt{(3)} Our approach outperforms CHiLS, thus is more tailored to RZSC tasks; \texttt{(4)} CLIP focuses on instance alignment and leads to low ACC but high IoU; \texttt{(5)} Our method benefits from advanced LLMs.

-\para{Qualitative Examples} We present qualitative examples from IN100 in Fig.~\ref{fig:example} to illustrate the superiority of our semantic structural alignment.
+\para{Qualitative Examples} We present qualitative examples from IN100 in Fig.~\ref{fig:example}, in which four sampled cluster-level predictions of SCD and \method-CVPR on top-3 categories are displayed with corresponding exemplar images, to illustrate the superiority of our semantic structural alignment.
 The results demonstrate that our offline CVPR algorithm can effectively correct category misrecognitions and precisely focus on salient categories.